Frequently asked questions about school visits

 What age group is your program right for?

 I have written everything from picture books to novels suitable for elementary and middle schoolers.
-I will happily visit with students in grades K-8.
+I will happily visit with students from Pre-K through 8th grade.

 Will you travel for school visits?

 Yes!
 I love to meet students all over the world.

 How do I order your books for school visits?

 You have a few options for ordering books.
 Click here for more information.